Statistics & Facts

 QUAD provides rent-subsidized Housing and Urban Development (HUD) housing as well as Low Income Housing Tax Credit (LIHTC) housing.
 People qualifying for QUAD. housing typically pay only 30% of their adjusted gross income for rent (around $150 per month for residents relying on SSI) and also receive a utility a separate allowance to cover the cost of utilities.
 The cost of rent may vary with LIHTC housing, but the results are similarly affordable.

-QUAD operates its unique and efficient system of resident-directed attendant care at a very low cost compared to other care alternatives, where the current average monthly rate for nursing home care is $5,812 for regular care and $8,303 for skilled care.
+QUAD operates its unique and efficient system of resident-directed attendant care at a very low cost compared to other care alternatives, where the current average monthly rate for nursing home care is $10,342 and $6,006 for in-home care (Genworth 2021 Cost of Care Survey).

 QUAD’s judicious resource management means that 90% of its operating budget is spent directly on services.